mariyam-khan/Causal_genes_GWAS_loci_CAD/README.md

         python3 Match_rs_id.py "/home/user/Exposure.csv" "/home/user/annotation.csv"

 Here, *Exposure.csv* is the exposure/gene expression data for a specific tissue from GTEx and *annotation.csv* is the rs-ID annotation file on GTEx.
 You will be returned *.csv* file with the annotated rs-ID’s in the same directory as your *Exposure.csv* file.
+The following image shows you how the annotated output of  `Match_rs_id.py` looks like:

  ![Format of annotated file returned from `Match_rs_id.py`](gtex_annotated.png)